Written by Em Hull

 Wherever it comes from, I know my passion will see me through, just like it will for you guys.
 I know that, at some point, some new experience or opportunity will make something inside me click, and I will decide to follow that path.
 Just like how being bored of working in a coffee shop caused me to look into animal related courses, and like how that first trip to Africa persuaded me to switch from animal science to wildlife, and how my tutor advising me to read ‘Feral’ by George Monbiot set me up to study rewilding for my BSc dissertation.

 We all share this passion, just as we have all shared the same frustration over jobs or feeling like we’re ‘behind’ and many other things.
-And we will all share success and feeling of accomplishment when we get there, even if it takes a minute.
+And we will all share success and the feeling of accomplishment when we get there, even if it takes a minute.

 For more of Em, check out her Instagram @emily.jo.h